Phoenix Springs

 Phoenix Springs is a 2024 point-and-click video game developed and published by Calligram Studio.
-The PC version was released on Steam on October 7th, 2024.
+The PC version was released on October 7, 2024.

 Gameplay

 Players control Iris Dormer, a veteran reporter searching for her estranged brother.
 Unlike in traditional point-and-click games where characters collect physical items, Iris gathers information such as names, ideas or phrases.
 She must connect these clues with the world around her or ask NPCs about them in order to progress.

 Development

 Phoenix Springs was funded by a successful Kickstarter campaign in 2017.
 The final game trailer premiered at the Day of the Devs showcase during Summer Game Fest 2024.
+Most of the development team is based in the United Kingdom.

 Themes

 In an interview with The New York Times, writer and designer Jigmé Özer stated that Phoenix Springs investigates themes at the heart of Buddhism, such as death and the nature of reality.
 He said the game’s inspirations included Don DeLillo’s novel Zero K, which explores the philosophical implications of life-extending technology, as well as his own research into dementia villages.